-MILAN MIHAL, (Mel) beloved husband, loving father and grandfather, Professor Emeritus of Fine Arts at Vanderbilt University, and expert on Japanese and Asian Art History, died on January 24, 2020, at the age of 91.
-He is survived by his wife of 63 years, Marilyn, with whom he traveled the world and shared a wonderful life.
-Mel and Marilyn met in the first class of their first day of college at Ohio University in 1948, became close friends and married in 1956.
-They lived in Athens, Ohio; Ann Arbor, Michigan: Tokyo, Japan; and Nashville, Tennessee; before returning to Cleveland, Ohio, in 2013 to be near family.
+MILAN MIHAL, (Mel), loving husband, father, grandfather, and friend, Professor Emeritus of Fine Arts at Vanderbilt University, and expert in Japanese and Asian art history, died on January 24, 2020, at the age of 91.
+His beloved wife of 63 years, Marilyn, died on April 13, 2020.
+Mel and Marilyn met in the first class of their first day of college at Ohio University in 1948.
+They married in 1956, traveled the world, and shared a wonderful life.
+They lived in Athens, Ohio; Ann Arbor, Michigan; Tokyo, Japan; and Nashville, Tennessee; before returning to Cleveland, Ohio, in 2013 to be near family.

-Mel is survived by his beloved wife, Marilyn (nee Atkin); daughter, Mia (Rob) Faxon; son, Mark (Lori) Mihal; grandchildren, Anna, Evan, and Kate Faxon, Hunter (Courtland) Nall, and Jason Mihal, many nieces and nephews of multiple generations, and dear friends.
+Mel is survived by his daughter, Mia (Rob) Faxon; son, Mark (Lori) Mihal; grandchildren, Anna, Evan, and Kate Faxon, Hunter (Courtland) Nall, and Jason Mihal; many nieces and nephews, and dear friends.
 He was preceded in death by his father, Joseph B. Mihaljevic; mother, Paula (nee Zorman) Starkey; sister and brother-in-law, Nada (Harold) McConocha; brother, Boris Mihaljevic, and many aunts and uncles.

 To send flowers to the family or plant a tree in memory of Milan Mihal, please visit our floral store.